purushottamkar/ml19-20a/README.md

+## _This repository is out-of-date.
+Please consider referring to the latest repository for updated content.
+The course content for the next offering of this course is available at this [\[link\]](https://github.com/purushottamkar/ml19-20w/)._

 # CS 771A: Introduction to Machine Learning

 This is the course code and notes repository for the 2019-20 autumn offering of the course CS 771A (Introduction to Machine Learning).